wgmo/graphtik/docs/source/arch.rst

         See also the elaborate example in :ref:`hierarchical-data` section.

     implicit
-        A `modifier` denoting a `dependency` not to be fed into/out of the function, but the *dependency* is still considered while `planning`.
+        A `modifier` denoting a `dependency` not fed into/out of the function, but the *dependency* is still considered while `planning`, expected to exist in the `solution`, downstream.

         One use case is for an operation to consume/produce a `subdoc`\(s) with its own means (not through `jsonp` `accessor`\s).